 Involved in proper cell function, potassium is crucial for almost every part of the body.
 It helps maintain the membrane structure of cells and the transmission of nerve impulses, which making it vital for healthy heartbeat rhythms.
 It also plays a role in enzyme functions that are involved in carbohydrate metabolism.

-More and more studies are showing that dietary factors play a big part in neuronal function and synaptic plasticity of the brain because the gut and the brain have the ability to directly communicate with each other.
+More and more studies show that dietary factors play a big part in neuronal function and synaptic plasticity of the brain because the gut and the brain have the ability to directly communicate with each other.
 Translation: Consuming high amounts of nutrients can protect brain health and improve mental function.
-(7)

 What kinds of nutrients?
 Recent studies show that vegetables with sulforaphane offer protection against acute brain injuries and neurodegenerative diseases.
-Brussels sprout’s powerful antioxidants vitamin C and vitamin A, in addition to other nutrients shown above, help to stop oxidative stress and inflammation that are capable of damaging brain cells.
+Brussels sprout’s powerful antioxidants vitamin C and vitamin A, in addition to other nutrients shown above, help stop oxidative stress and inflammation that are capable of damaging brain cells.

-9. Helps Maintain a Healthy Pregnancy through Folate
+9. Help Maintain a Healthy Pregnancy with Folate

 Brussels sprouts nutrition contains a high supply of folate, which is often called folic acid.
 Folate is a naturally occurring B vitamin that’s critical for a healthy pregnancy and delivery.
 Helping the body to effectively produce new cells, folate plays a role in copying and synthesizing DNA and helps protect against birth defects.

-Long popular in Brussels, Belgium — which is where they get their name from — it’s believed that Brussels sprouts have been eaten regularly in Belgium since the 13th century, although it’s likely they go all the way back to Ancient Rome.
+Long popular in Brussels, Belgium — which is where this veggie gets its name from — it’s believed that Brussels sprouts have been eaten regularly in Belgium since the 13th century, although it’s likely they go all the way back to Ancient Rome.

 Purchasing Brussel Sprouts

-Sprouts can be sautéed, steamed, roasted, boiled and braised, but Brussels sprouts are usually most loved when roasted or sauteed.
-Oven-roasting Brussels sprouts helps to bring out their sweet, almost nutty taste and disguises some of their bitterness.
+Sprouts can be sautéed, steamed, roasted, boiled and braised, but Brussels sprouts are usually most loved when roasted or sautéed, which highlights their flavor.
+Oven-roasting Brussels sprouts helps bring out their sweet, almost nutty taste and disguises some of their bitterness.
 This method also keeps them crispy and reduces the unpleasant, sulfurous odor that cruciferous vegetables can have.